MarkusSibbesen/tinystories_induction_heads/README.md

 *Attention pattern of L6H4 on an example sentence*

 We find that the activity of L6H4 is high immediately before a verb in past tense.
-At those points, it attends back to previous nouns.
+At those points, it attends back to previous verbs.

 ### Case Study 3: Definite Noun Induction Head